cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/book/python/cloudmesh/console.md

 Print is the usual function to output to the terminal.
 However, often we like to have colored output that helps us in the notification to the user.
-For this reason we have a simple `Console` class that has several built-in features.
+For this reason, we have a simple `Console` class that has several built-in features.
 You can even switch and define your own color schemes.

 ``` python
 from cloudmesh.common.console import Console

 msg = "my message"
 Console.ok(msg) # prins a green message
 Console.error(msg) # prins a red message proceeded with ERROR
 Console.msg(msg) # prins a regular black message